LacardLabs/.github/README.md

+# THIS IS A SPECIAL REPOSITORY

+**IMPORTANT**: THIS REPOSITORY IS NAMED `.github` aAND ALSO HAS A TOP-LEVEL, ROOT DIRECTORY NAMED `.github` --- THIS IS NOT AN ERROR.
+DO NOT BE CONFUSED.

 # LacardLabs/.github Handbook

 This repository holds the shared configuration that keeps the lacard-labs organization consistent across projects.
 Start here when you need to adjust community-facing content, automation, or policies.